Patient education: Psoriatic arthritis (Beyond the Basics)

 PSORIATIC ARTHRITIS DIAGNOSIS

 In some cases, a magnetic resonance imaging test (MRI) may be used to detect joint and soft-tissue inflammation that cannot be seen on x-rays.
 Because psoriatic arthritis may be associated with a loss in bone mineral density, tests may also be used to determine if you are at risk for osteoporosis or have an increased risk of bone fractures.
-(See "Patient information: Bone density testing (Beyond the Basics)".)
+(See "Patient education: Bone density testing (Beyond the Basics)".)

 Although effective in controlling the skin symptoms in most patients, none of these treatments work in all patients.
 Moreover, none can cure psoriasis; most patients have a flare of symptoms if treatment is discontinued.
 Thus, prolonged therapy is generally required.